Frequently Asked Questions

 The Brandeis eligibility requirements for study abroad state that a student’s GPA be at least a 3.0 at the time of application.
 If you have concerns about this requirement, please plan to meet with a study abroad staff member.
 Students should also note that there is no minimum GPA for summer study abroad.

 Accommodation is a key area to research when you are comparing different programs.
-Generally, the options range from family homestays, dormitory living, or sharing an apartment with either foreign students or other Americans on your program.
+Generally, the options range from family homestays, dormitory living, or sharing an apartment with either local students or other Americans on your program.
 We encourage you to talk with students who have experience with the different options in order to decide what housing is best for you.

 Spaces become available for spring semester because of seniors who graduate in December and from students who go abroad for spring semester.
 Find out more on the Department of Community Living website.
 Students studying abroad in the fall will select spring housing the same time all students select housing for the following year.

 If you indicate your intent to study abroad in the spring, you will participate in a special room selection process for fall-only housing.
 The spaces that are vacated at the end of fall semester will be assigned to incoming midyear students and students returning from studying abroad in the fall.
 Find out more on the Department of Community Living website.